-- Nelson is an arty city, so explore the creative and heritage precinct, then take a stroll through Queens Gardens.
-For a more challenging hike, follow the trail to the Centre of New Zealand monument on Botanical Hill – the views across the city and Tasman Bay are worth every step.
+- Nelson is all about art.
+Explore the creative and heritage precinct, then stroll through Queen's Gardens.
+For a more challenging hike, climb to the Centre of New Zealand monument on Botanical Hill.
+The views across the city and Tasman Bay are worth every step.

 Things to see and do in Christchurch